lewismj/kea/README.md

  config.as[Int]("example.foo.some-int")
 ```

-These return a `ValidationNel`, see [cats](https://typelevel.org/cats/datatypes/validated.html) for details.
+These return a `ValidatedNel`, see [cats](https://typelevel.org/cats/datatypes/validated.html) for background details.
 This allow the composition of config functions as follows:

 ```scala